 This video shows how acupuncture is used to help with weight loss:

-Infographics also make effective content in a more visual form:
+Infographics also make effective content in a more visual form.
+Here’s an example from the Mayo Clinic:

 People looking into acupuncture often have information gaps.
 Those gaps can boost your marketing when you fill them with information that’s useful, complete, and easy to understand.